adobe/spectrum-web-components/packages/overlay/overlay-trigger.md

+## Description

 An `<overlay-trigger>` element supports the delivery of temporary overlay content based on interaction with a persistent trigger element.
+An element prepared to receive accessible interactions (e.g. an `<sp-button>`, or `<button>`, etc.) is addressed to `slot="trigger"`, and the content to display (either via `click` or `hover`/`focus` interactions) is addressed to `slot="click-content"` or `slot="hover-content"`, respectively.
+A trigger element can be linked to the delivery of content, intended for a single interaction, or both.
+Content addressed to `slot="hover-content"` is made available when the mouse enters or leaves the target element.
+Keyboard navigation will make this content available when focus enters or leaves the target element.
+Be thoughtful with what content you address to `slot="hover-content"`, as the content available via "hover" will be transient and non-interactive.

 ### Usage